lancer1911/webui-msword-Azure-tts/README.md

 ## Usage

-1. Start the Flask application:
+### Start the Flask application

 ```bash
 python app.py
 ```

-or, start the application with uWSGI:
+### Or, start the application with uWSGI

-Install uWSGI:
+1. Install uWSGI:

 ```bash
 pip install uwsgi
 ```

-Run uWSGI:
+2. Run uWSGI:

 ```bash
 uwsgi --ini uwsgi.ini
 ```

-2. Open your web browser and navigate to `http://localhost:5321` to access the application.
+Open your web browser and navigate to `http://localhost:5321` to access the application.

 3. Azure subscription key and the Region for the Azure Text-to-Speech service are needed.
 Follow the instructions at [BobTranslate](https://bobtranslate.com/service/translate/microsoft.html#_2-%E6%B3%A8%E5%86%8C-azure) to obtain an API key.